faameem/path-to-ai/quantitative-trading/README.md

 > * Derivatives Analytics with Python: Data Analysis, Models, Simulation, Calibration and Hedging by Yves Hilpisch
 > * Python for Finance by Yuxing Yan
 > * Mastering Python for Finance by James Ma Weiming
+> * Designing Stock Market Trading Systems: With and without soft computing by Tobias Hahn, Bruce Vanstone

 ### PTQT - AI ###
 > * Machine Learning - Quant Trading by loonycorn